ansible/ansible-container/docs/rst/openshift/minishift.rst

 - python2-dnf
 - libselinux-python

 Install the role
 ----------------

 Use the Ansible Galaxy client, which comes bundled with Ansible, to install the role.
 If you're not familiar with installing roles, start by establishing a local directory where roles will be installed and executed.
-Run the following commands to create a ``~/roles`` directory, and then add ``ANSIBLE_ROLES_PATH=~/roles`` to you're login script:
+The following example creates the directory ``roles`` in your home directory, and then adds ``ANSIBLE_ROLES_PATH=~/roles`` to the login script, ``.bashrc``:

 .. code-block:: bash

     # Set your home directory as the working directory
     $ cd ~

     # Create the roles directory
     $ mkdir roles